Each year Waddesdon Parish Council considers applications for Donations to local groups

 Conditions of support

-The council may make the award of any grant subject to all or some of the following conditions.
+The council may make the award of any donation subject to all or some of the following conditions.

 Required conditions will be at the discretion of the council and take into account the organisation’s individual circumstances.